 Can I transcribe an entire course at once?

-Will timestamped transcripts help me pass my exams?
+Will timestamped transcripts help me pass exams?

 Can I share transcripts with classmates?

-What if the course is not in English?
+What if the course isn't in English?

-Do timestamps work when I export the transcript?
+Do timestamps work when I export?

 Can I edit the transcript if there are errors?